myspc-development/art-test/README.md

 ### Test Environment Variables

-Database credentials for the WordPress test suite can be supplied via environment variables.
-Define these before running `setup-tests.sh` or `composer test`:
+Database credentials for the WordPress test suite must be supplied via environment variables.
+Define these before running `bash scripts/setup-env.sh` or `composer test`:

 - `DB_NAME` – name of the test database
 - `DB_USER` – database user
 - `DB_PASSWORD` – user password
-- `DB_HOST` – database host (defaults to `127.0.0.1`)
+- `DB_HOST` – database host
-- `DB_CHARSET` – optional character set (defaults to `utf8mb4`)
+- `DB_CHARSET` – optional character set
-- `DB_COLLATE` – optional collation (defaults to empty)
+- `DB_COLLATE` – optional collation

-If any variables are omitted the fallback values in `wp-tests-config.php` will be used.
+You may also set `WORDPRESS_TARBALL` to the path of a local WordPress archive if you need an offline setup.
+If any variables are omitted the test bootstrap will fail to connect to the database.